-The article published in the journal »Parasites Vectors« »Uptake and fecal excretion of Coxiella burnetii by Ixodes ricinus and dermacentor marginatus ticks.« summarizes the results of the study (doi: 10.1186/s13071-020-3956-z).
+The article published in the journal »Parasites Vectors« »Uptake and fecal excretion of coxiella burnetii by Ixodes castor oil and dermacentor marginatus ticks.« summarizes the results of the study (doi: 10.1186/s13071-020-3956-z).

 Source: Press release from Fraunhofer IZI from April 28.04.2020, XNUMX

 In order to treat bone defects in diabetes patients, BellaSeno GmbH is working with the Charité on 3D-printed, resorbable implants as part of the SyMBoD consortium.
 The SyMBoD consortium is an interdisciplinary project consisting of four universities and an industrial partner and is dedicated to the development of novel, personalized treatments for endogenous bone regeneration in patients with diabetes.

 From May, the BfArM will accept applications for reimbursement of DiGAs, according to the virtual DiGA Summit of the health innovation hub.